MehdiChadi/M1capstone/README.md

 ## Research question

-Are energy inefficient dwellings concentrated in poorer neighberhods?
+Are energy inefficient dwellings concentrated in poorer neighbourhods?

 Deeper version:
 Can housing stocks and characteristics shape the distribution of low energy performance dwellings in France?